10 Signs Your Website Might Not Be Guiding Visitors Clearly

 8. Important Actions Are Easy to Miss

-9. Users Have to Work to Understand Your Value
+9. Visitors Have to Piece Together Your Value

-10. The Site Has Evolved Without a Clear Review
+10. The Website Has Evolved Without a Holistic Review